Skip to Main Content

 To find articles at the library, you need to use databases.
 Databases are organized collections of resources (articles, ebooks, music, videos, images, datasets, etc.) that are structured to make the information accessible to users.
 Databases can be interdisciplinary, containing resources on many subjects and fields of study, or they can be subject-specific with resources that are especially useful for particular disciplines.

-To view databases by subject, simply navigate to the "All Subjects" pull-menu.
+To view databases by subject, click on the "All Subjects" menu, select the subject you want, and click "search."
 See below.

 Basic and Advanced Searching in the Databases